SebastianBoldt/Jelly/README.md

 Jelly Animators are super easy to use.

 1. Create a JellyPresentation Object
-2. Initialize a JellyAnimator using the JellyPresentation Object create in Step 1.
+2. Initialize a JellyAnimator using the JellyPresentation Object created in Step 1.
 3. Call the prepare Function
 4. Finally call the native UIViewController presentation function.